danzat/bugs/Log/Readme.md

 Just a quick reminder, I had two log channels, one on my machine to catch all the logs, and the one using `__android_log_vprint` to actually trigger the crash.
 So what I saw in the pipe must have been the log sent via `liblog`.

-So I want back to the code of `forkAndExec` to really understand what's going on, no detail looked over.
+So I went back to the code of `forkAndExec` to really understand what's going on, no detail looked over.
 I'll summarize the flow of `forkAndExec` in this diagram:

 ![forkAndExec flow](forkAndExec.dot.png)